-2. A copy of the Commission’s staff investigative report shall be provided to the parties at least 10 business days before the hearing date.
+2. A copy of the Commission’s staff’s investigative report shall be provided to the parties at least 10 business days before the hearing date.
 Prior to its disclosure, the report shall remain confidential.

 A. The IEC shall hold a public hearing on all complaints within the jurisdiction of the IEC, arising under Article XXIX and under any other standards of conduct and reporting requirements as provided by law that have not been dismissed as frivolous or dismissed on other grounds consistent with the Constitution.

-1. Hearings may be held before the IEC or the IEC, at its discretion, may delegate a particular hearing to an administrative law judge or hearing officer.
-In such circumstances, the administrative law judge or hearing officer will render an Initial Decision and thereafter, the Commission will enter a Final Agency Order.
-The parties may file exceptions to the Initial Decision pursuant to the procedures set forth in section 24-4-105, C.R.S.
+1. Hearings may be held before the IEC or the IEC, at its discretion, may delegate a particular hearing to an appointed administrative law judge or hearing officer.
+In such circumstances, the administrative law judge or hearing officer will render an Initial Decision and thereafter, the Commission will enter final Findings of Fact and Conclusions of Law.
+The parties must follow the procedures for filing exceptions to the Initial Decision set forth in section 24-4-105(14)(a)(II), C.R.S.

 2. The scope of the hearing shall be determined by the IEC and may be limited to specific factual, ethical or legal issues.